rspec/rspec-rails/README.markdown

 Currently supported:

-* controller specs in spec/controllers
+* each example runs in its own transaction
-  * no view isolation yet
+  * not yet configurable
 * model specs in spec/models
 * request specs in spec/requests
   * these wrap rails integration tests
 * rails assertions
 * webrat matchers
-* rails-specific matchers
-  * response.should redirect_to(...)
-    * wraps assert_redirected_to
-    * only works with should (not should_not)
 * generators
-  * borrowed from José Valim's third_rails repo on github
-  * the generators work, but not all the generated specs work yet :(

 ### Known issues

-None (or very little) of the following are supported yet (but will be soon):

-* rails-specific matchers
-  * only supports "response.should redirect_to(..)"
-* isolation from views in controller specs
+* no controller specs
-* view specs
+* no view specs
-* helper specs
+* no helper specs
-* routing specs
+* no routing specs